-- For students who complete the course by the end of the trimester, the final grade will be assigned no later than Sunday at midnight MT nine (9) days after the last day of the trimester. - For students with an extension, final grades will be assigned no later than Sunday at midnight MT nine (9) days following the beginning of the subsequent trimester.
+- For students who complete the course by the end of the trimester, the final grade will be assigned no later than Sunday at midnight MT nine (9) days after the last day of the trimester. - Winter 2023 Trimester onward: For students with an extension, final grades will be assigned no later than Tuesday at midnight MT nine (9) days following the beginning of the subsequent trimester.